himoacs/solace_kdb_whitepaper/whitepaper.md

 #### Efficient data distribution

 When you are dealing with low throughput with a handful of processes it is OK to simply use direct communication instead of over engineering it.
-For example, if you are publishing data notifications with 10 messages per day and you have 3 different teams interested in that data, you can afford to connect directly connect to those three consumers and send the same data three times.
+For example, if you are publishing data notifications with 10 messages per day and you have 3 different teams interested in that data, you can afford to connect directly to those three consumers and send the same data three times.

 However, as your business expands, you will have more teams interested in higher throughput data.
 For example, if you are an e-commerce company, you will have numerous consumers such as fraud detection, payment processing, order fulfilment, and shipping interested in the order transaction data.
+In such a scenario, you don't want to duplicate data transfer.

-To efficiently distribute to data to any consumers, you should use pub/sub messaging pattern via an event broker.
-Your publisher will only have to publish the data once and any consumer interested in that data can subscribe to the appropriate topic and receive the data in real-time.
+To efficiently distribute data to any consumers, you should use pub/sub messaging pattern via an event broker.
+Your publisher(s) will only have to publish the data once and any consumer(s) interested in that data can subscribe to the appropriate topic and receive the data in real-time.

 Additionally, your publishers can leverage asynchrounous messaging to avoid waiting for a response from consumers.
 Publishers can simply publish high throughpout data in a non-blocking manner.